Search

 Lexapro is a popular antidepressant medication that can cause side effects such as nausea, headaches, and sexual dysfunction.

-It is important to discuss any concerns about side effects with a healthcare provider.
-Additionally, abruptly stopping Lexapro can lead to withdrawal symptoms that may include flu-like symptoms, mood changes, and electric shock sensations in the body.
+It’s important to discuss any concerns about side effects with a healthcare provider.
+Additionally, abruptly stopping or reducing your dose of Lexapro can lead to withdrawal.
+These prescription drug withdrawal symptoms may include nausea, mood changes, and electric shock sensations in the body.

-A woman sitting in deep thought, representing How to process trauma in therapy
+A woman sitting in deep thought, representing stopping lexapro side effects

-Lexapro (generically escitalopram) is an antidepressant from the group of drugs known as SSRI inhibitors.
-It is used to treat major depression and general anxiety disorder by balancing levels of serotonin in the brain.
-Higher levels of serotonin have been linked to increased mood and lower levels of anxiety.
+Lexapro (generically escitalopram) is an antidepressant from the group of drugs known as serotonin reuptake inhibitors (SSRIs).
+People use SSRIs to treat major depression, bipolar disorder, and general anxiety disorder by balancing levels of serotonin in the brain.

 What is an SSRI inhibitor?